ehren/ceto/README.md

 def (by_const_val, f: Foo:const:  # pass by const value (west const also acceptable)
     # TODO this should perhaps be pass by const ref instead (or an error!) - bit of a perf gotcha.
 Same problem with std.string and [T])
-    # Note that for the class case - Foo and Foo:mut are both passed by const ref (to shared_ptr)
+    # Note that for the class case - Foo is passed by const ref (to shared_ptr), Foo:mut is passed by value (because of propagate_const)
     static_assert(std.is_same_v<decltype(f), const:Foo>)
     static_assert(not std.is_reference_v<decltype(f)>)
     static_assert(std.is_const_v<std.remove_reference_t<decltype(f)>>)